tobire42/x32-recorder/C_EXTENSION.md

 The `audio_writer` C extension module provides **3-5x faster** audio processing compared to pure Python by handling the performance-critical float32 → 24-bit PCM conversion and multi-channel file writing in compiled C code.

+**Location**: The C extension source code is in the `audio_writer_ext/` directory to keep it separate from the main project build system.

 ## Why Use the C Extension?

 **Performance Comparison (8-channel recording):**